kathalexknuts/MVIWAS/README.md

 GWAS summary statistics on 3,144 Imaging Derived Phenotypes (IDPs) using 9,707 participants have been publicly reported by Elliot et al. [1] (paper: https://www.nature.com/articles/s41586-018-0571-7, resource: http://big.stats.ox.ac.uk/about).
 We first perform univariate TWAS tests using the summary statistics of 1,578 of these IDPs which were deemed heritable using LDScore Regression (Supp.
 Table 2 in [1]).
 Linux commands for download of these GWAS can be found at https://www.dropbox.com/s/qhiftre33pi70xs/BIG_summary_stats_files.xls?dl=0.

-For the sake of this example, we describe our analysis pipeline using 1 IDP, INSERT HERE.
-To download, use the command:
+For the sake of this example, we describe our analysis pipeline using a single IDP, namely #0119: T1_FIRST_left_hippocampus_volume.
+To download, use the command from the dropbox link above:

 ```
-insert wget command here
+wget 'https://www.dropbox.com/s/m7yhcx6h6pqmlgl/0019.txt.gz?dl=0' -O 0019.txt.gz
 ```

 ## Data Processing: LD clumping and thresholding